 February 13, 2019

 Finding and hiring great staff continues to be at the top of the list of challenges we hear from course attendees and clients nationwide.
-One of the reasons I think practices continue to struggle is that they overlook several effective hiring options and techniques that don’t necessarily fit into the traditional hiring model.
+One of the reasons I think practices continue to struggle is that they overlook several effective options and hiring techniques that don’t necessarily fit into the traditional hiring model.

 It’s not enough these days to post an ad, review resumes, interview three to five people, and find the perfect fit.
 Yet, this is often the extent of many practice hiring processes.
 The result is prolonged recruitment periods, unfilled positions, and frustrated physicians.

-Here are few techniques that we use and recommend at KZA.
+Here are few hiring techniques that we use and recommend at KZA.
 Try them out in your practice.
 They really do work.

 1. Use paid interns.